Your five choices:

 But there are risks.
 Your pot might perform badly in drawdown, restricting how much income you can withdraw.
 You could outlive your pot.You might be targeted by scammers eager to get their hands on your pot of money.

-You have to work out how much is safe to take each year.
+You also have to work out how much is safe to take each year.
 If markets fall and dividends are axed, then you could be in danger of outliving your pension pot.
+You could arrange for an adviser or drawdown provider to manage the pot for you but you will incur management fees.
+Alternatively our model asset allocation can help ensure you make the right decisions.
+Click here to find out more.

 2. The Annuity option